base-org/web/apps/base-docs/tutorials/docs/1_verify-contract-with-basescan.md

 **Familiarity with smart contract development and the Solidity programming language**

 Solidity is the primary programming language for writing smart contracts on Ethereum and Ethereum-compatible blockchains like Base.
 You should be comfortable with writing, compiling, and deploying basic smart contracts using Solidity.
+If not, check out [Base Learn].

 **Basic understanding of Foundry for Ethereum development**

 Foundry is a fast and portable toolkit for Ethereum application development.
 It simplifies the process of deploying, testing, and interacting with smart contracts.
-This tutorial assumes you have experience using Foundry to compile and deploy smart contracts.
+This tutorial assumes you have experience using Foundry to compile and [deploy smart contracts].

 **Access to a Coinbase Developer Platform (CDP) account**